ppwwyyxx/OpenPano/README.md

 This is an image stitching program written in C++11.

+(Recently I'm working on refactoring & improvements, so there will be lots of changes)

 ### Compile Dependencies:

 * gcc >= 4.7	(it seeems MTL doesn't work with ICC)